Find out how to update Hyperglance to the latest version, and schedule automatic updates

-Hyperglance is deployed as a VM image with 2 volumes attached - one for the Operating System and one for data.
-Running on that VM is a set of containers managed by a Docker-Compose file located at /etc/docker-compose.yml
+Hyperglance is deployed as a VM image with 2 volumes attached; one for the Operating System and one for data.
+A set of containers run on that VM, managed by a Docker-Compose file that's located at /etc/docker-compose.yml

-You need to access the Instance/SSH CLI in order to run the commands to upgrade Hyperglance.
-In AWS you can either SSH in or use system manager access.
+You need to access the Instance/SSH CLI to run the commands that will upgrade Hyperglance.
+In AWS, you can either SSH in, or use system manager access.

 The user login is ec2-user, root has been disabled.
 Use the SSH key defined when first deploying the instance.

 Use the user/password or the user/SSH key defined when you first deployed the VM.

 1. To upgrade to the newest version of Hyperglance, you must run this command sequence:

 sudo docker-compose -f /etc/docker-compose.yml pull && sudo docker-compose -f /etc/docker-compose.yml up -d

 These commands pull down the latest docker images, then re-initialise the services.
 All your configuration, including rules, tag-views and SAML configuration stay intact as these are stored in the data volume.